gitter-badger/.box/README.md

 ##TODO

-* update antigen to https://github.com/Tarrasch/antigen-hs for faster loding of zsh env
+* maybe update antigen to https://github.com/Tarrasch/antigen-hs for faster loding of zsh env

 * add switches to packages
   - maybe i don't want to install the UI app for MySQL.. etc..